JarneRenders/Cycle-Permutation-Graphs/README.md

 # Cycle Permutation Graphs
-This repository contains two programs which were created for the article "J. Goedgebeur, J. Renders, S. Van Overberghe, Generation of Cycle Permutation Graphs and Permutation Snarks, manuscript, arXiv: [10.48550/arXiv.2411.12606](https://doi.org/10.48550/arXiv.2411.12606)".
+This repository contains three programs which were created for the article "J. Goedgebeur, J. Renders, S. Van Overberghe, Generation of Cycle Permutation Graphs and Permutation Snarks, manuscript, arXiv: [10.48550/arXiv.2411.12606](https://doi.org/10.48550/arXiv.2411.12606)".

 In the folder `genPermutationGraphs` one can find the program `genPermutationGraphs`, which allows for the generation of all pairwise non-isomorphic (non-hamiltonian) cycle permutation graphs of a given order `n` (with at least a given girth).

 In the folder `isPermutationGraph`, one can find the program `isPermutationGraph`, which can be used to filter cycle permutation graphs.

+In the folder `generateCDC`, one can find the program `generateCDC`, which can filter graphs based on various properties involving their cycle double covers (CDCs).

-Each of these subfolders contain their own readme as well as a makefile for compiling the programs.
+Each of these subfolders contain a makefile for compiling the programs.

 These programs all use Brendan McKay's graph6 format to read and write graphs.
 See <http://users.cecs.anu.edu.au/~bdm/data/formats.txt>.

+In the folder `data`, two graph6 files can be found, one containing all cyclically 5-edge-connected permutation snarks of order 42 which are a counterexample to the conjectures by Zhang and Jackson mentioned in the article.
+The other contains the cyclically 5-edge-connected permutation snarks of order 42 which are not a counterexample to these conjectures.

 The latest version of the programs can be obtained from: <https://github.com/JarneRenders/Cycle-Permutation-Graphs/>.